Any electronic music producer wants a full-sounding mixdown.

 We turn part of the sound down, so we can turn it up overall, and get a nice, fat waveform.

 So problem solved right?
-Just slap a compressor on the master buss and it will fix your mix, making it loud, full and fat.
+Just slap a compressor on the mix/master bus and it will fix your mix, making it loud, full and fat.

 Not quite.
 Why?